Do you dream of becoming a male or female model in Nigeria and get rich, professional and successful?

 There is more to modelling than the pretty face in front of the camera.

-Modelling is a serious business and aspiring models should treat it as such.
+Modelling is a serious business and aspiring models should treat it.

 Some significant benefits to being a supermodel include: